 Where are Protesters Falls?

-Protester Falls are located between Byron Bay and Nimbin, in Nightcap National Park.
+Protester Falls are located in the Byron Bay Hinterland, between Byron Bay and Nimbin, in Nightcap National Park.

 It takes 3h hours to drive there from Brisbane, and 1.5 hours from Byron Bay.

 Did you like this article about Protester Falls?
 Add this to your Pinterest board: